Baltimore Colts relocation to Indianapolis: The NFL's return to Baltimore

+With league-wide realignment in 2002, the Ravens successfully lobbied to remain in the same division as the Pittsburgh Steelers, Cincinnati Bengals and the revived Browns, and as a result now play in the AFC North.
+Meanwhile, the Colts formed the new AFC South along with the Jacksonville Jaguars (who had joined in 1995), the Tennessee Titans (the former Houston Oilers) and the then-expansion Houston Texans.
+This arrangement is considered somewhat of an anomaly since although Indianapolis is not much further north than Baltimore, Indiana is universally considered a Northern state while Maryland is widely considered a Southern state.

 Colts Hall of Fame quarterback Johnny Unitas, who had settled with his family in Baltimore after his playing career was over, was angered by the move to Indianapolis and cut all ties with the team.
 Unitas aligned himself with the Ravens when they moved to Baltimore, and a statue of him was placed outside of M&T Bank Stadium.

 Punter Rohn Stark was the last active Baltimore Colt to retire from the NFL, doing so in 1997.